make-them-ring/HamOHOwnerMap/README.md

 Search Hamilton County, Ohio parcel data by owner or address and export parcel boundaries as KML.

 ## Installation
-Download the `res` folder from the data link below and place it in the project directory before running.
+Download the `res` folder from the [Data Files](#data-files) section below and place it in the project directory before running.

 ```bash
 git clone https://github.com/make-them-ring/HamOHOwnerMap.git